Engaging Learners & Connecting Community: Literarily My Instructional Vision

 Engaging Learners & Connecting Community: My Backstory Connection to METCO

-Two months into my freshman year, I was among fifty students accepted into (METCO) program.
-METCO, (The Metropolitan Council for Educational Opportunities) is a volunteer busing program.
+Two months into my freshman year of high school, I was among fifty students accepted into Boston’s (METCO) program.
+METCO, (The Metropolitan Council for Educational Opportunities) is a volunteer busing program focused on integration and quality education.
 It places inner-city Boston residents of color in predominantly white suburban schools.
 Its purpose is to break down barriers to educational opportunities, creating rich, racially diverse learning environments for all students.
 I was honored to attend, leaving Jeremiah E. Burke High School for Girls in Boston to travel to Sudbury, Massachusetts.
-Over 5,000 students applied, but only fifty of us earned spots in the several suburban schools.
-I was selected to attend Lincoln-Sudbury Regional High School.
+Over 5,000 students applied, but in 1970 when I was chosen, approximately only fifty of us earned spots in the several suburban schools.
+I was one of a few selected to attend Lincoln-Sudbury Regional High School (LSRHS).
+On my bus there were approximately 35 of us who met from across the city.
+At that time, I lived in Roxbury Crossing in a condemned house alongside the train tracks, between Jamaica Plains projects and Mission Hill projects…where Tremont Street and Columbus Avenue met an separated.
 The school was about 45 miles from my house, but took over an hour to get there.
 Every morning, I took at least one public bus (sometimes two) to get to my school bus.
 This began my morning journey from Roxbury to Sudbury.

 Engaging Learners & Connecting Community: Roxbury Discovers Sudbury